 As humans burn more fossil fuels through manufacturing and transportation, the acidity of the rain increases.
-Rain typically rankings around 5.6 on the pH scale, but the increase in air pollution is causing acid rain to fall around 4.2-4.4 on the pH scale.
-In 1990 the government implemented the Clean Air Act, which placed restrictions on levels of pollutants that cause acid rain.
-Unfortunately, as long as fossil fuels are being burned, the environmental impact will persist.
+Rain typically ranks around 5.6 on the pH scale, but the increase in air pollution is causing acidic rain to fall between 4.2-4.4 pH.
+In 1990, the government implemented the Clean Air Act, which placed restrictions on the levels of pollutants that cause acid rain.
+Unfortunately, as long as fossil fuels are being burned – their harmful environmental impact will persist.

 Rain of the Century:

 Acid rain is caused by an excess of nitrogen and sulfur dioxide from the burning of fossil fuels.
 The sulfur and nitrogen react with water and create sulfuric and nitric acids.
-Acid rain is responsible for killing off whole forests, polluting waters, and damaging soil.
-The only way to fight acid rain is by reducing the pollutants causing it.
-This means burning fewer fossil fuels and setting higher air-quality standards.
-Let’s learn more.
+Studies show that acid rain is responsible for killing off whole forests, polluting waters, and damaging soil.
+The only way to reduce acid rain is to reduce our usage of the pollutants that cause it.
+This means burning fewer fossil fuels, reducing our output of industrial pollution, and setting higher air-quality standards.

 Facts on Acid Rain: